-Headaches are always a sign that something in the body isn’t right!
-The causes can vary from the more innocent ones such as bad posture, jaw problems, eye strain to more serious conditions.
+No matter the type of headache, they are always a sign that something in the body isn’t right.
+The causes can vary from the more innocent ones such as bad posture, jaw problems or eye strain to more serious conditions.

 The pain experienced that originates from the neck can be moderate to severe and vary from a dull ache to pressure or tension.
 It can be felt at the back of the skull, in the temples or at the front or on top of the head.
 It can but is not always associated with neck tension and pain.
-Headaches can be triggered from the head being in a awkward or sustained position and tender points in the back of skull and neck can often be found.
+Headaches can be triggered from the head being in an awkward or sustained position and tender points in the back of the skull and neck often occur alongside.

-Chiropractic treatment often provides instant relief for patients who have had headaches for years.
-Unfortunately, many of these patients will have been taking various medications or injections for years with little long term relief.
-In 1995 a randomised study was done which comparing Amitryptilline to spinal manipulation for headaches and it showed the spinal manipulation group to have fewer side effects and better longer term benefit.
+Chiropractic treatment often provides instant relief for patients who have had headaches for years, and Chiropractic Biophysics treatment can be especially helpful for individuals whose headaches are related to long periods of poor posture.
+Unfortunately, many of these patients will have been taking various medications or injections for years with little long-term relief by the time they eventually reach our clinic.
+This is a real shame, since all the way back in 1995 a randomised study showed that when comparing Amitryptilline to spinal manipulation for headaches, the spinal manipulation group to had fewer side effects and better longer-term benefit.

 Haldeman S, Dagenais S. Cervicogenic headaches: a critical review.
 Spine J. 2001;1(1):31-46.

-Boline PD, Kassak K, Bronfort G, Nelson C, Anderson AV, Spinal manipulation vs. amitryptilline for the treatment of chronic tension-type headaches; a randomized clinic trial.
+Boline PD, Kassak K, Bronfort G, Nelson C, Anderson AV, Spinal manipulation vs. amitriptyline for the treatment of chronic tension-type headaches; a randomized clinical trial.
 Journal Manipulative PhysiolTher 1995 Mar-Apr;18(3):148-54